AnkitDroidGit/ankitdroidgit.github.io/_posts/2020-11-27-react-native-deeplink-with-react-navigation.md

 ### Setting up the project

-I am assuming that you already have project in which deeplink need to be integrated.
+I am assuming that you already have a project in which deep links need to be integrated.

-If you dont have any project, I have created a small app with four screens and expalined here.
+If you don't have any project, I have created a small app with four screens and explained here.

 <iframe width="860" height="515" src="https://www.youtube.com/embed/s8YaclRknYw?start=05" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>